pzhaojohnson/rnacanvas.draw.bases.outlines/README.md

 ### `serialized()`

-Returns the serialized form a base outline, which is used when saving drawings.
+Returns the serialized form of a base outline, which is used when saving drawings.

 Throws if a base outline cannot be serialized properly